 As a result, several key Diwali traditions are centered around money-it is considered a particularly auspicious time to acquire new assets and make new investments.

 Diwali is also about new starts.
 Dalal Street lore also recommends doing an auspicious and Profitable “Mahurat Trade”on Diwali Day.
-Hence the Stock market opens every Diwali evening for a short while for the Mahurat Trading.
+Hence the Stock market opens every Diwali evening for an hour for the Mahurat Trading.

 If you haven’t already started, initiate your investment journey on this auspicious day.
 No matter how small, start your journey this Diwali.

 The tradition of Diwali, views wealth as being a reward for the good that had been done.This festival also teaches various money management lessons, which we can implement in real life to lead the way towards robust financial planning.

 The start of the new financial year is a good time to review your investments and assess where you stand.We can also draw some very interesting analogies from this wonderful Festival.